jpagett/TA-magnets/README.md

 1. Create new excel document, info.xlsx, in the same folder as the BadgeMake file.

-2. Copy the column with the TA names (Column A) and the column with the Course Numbers (column J), and paste them to columns C and D of info.xlsx.
+2. Copy the column with the TA names and the column with the Course Numbers, and paste them to columns C and D of info.xlsx.

 3. Resolve Multi-class Assignments: